vladimirvivien/learning-go/tutorial/docs/testing.md

 ```
 The test functions are setup to compare results from the actual functions with known expected values.
 Notice that test function `TestAvg()` uses an approach called `table-driven` test where multiple possibilities are tested in one function.

+## Othere features
-The test framework builtin Go supports many more features including:
+The test framework that comes with Go supports many more features including:
 - HTTP testing
 - Code coverage
 - Test benchmark
 - Debugging / Profiling

+### Next
+See what other APIs are available in Go's [standard library](./docs/stdlib.md).